twuilliam/nodes-info/lisa.md

 Make sure that you don't have a credit of 0, otherwise ask Boy Menist <b.n.j.menist@uva.nl> to fix your account.

 At first, 10k credits are assigned to new users.
-If you run out of credits (i.e. negative number), ask the helpdesk for more credits.
+If you run out of credits (i.e. negative number), ask the helpdesk for more credits and put Boy Menist on cc.

 One hour of computation on a GPU node is equivalent to 48 credits.